Fox's Book of Martyrs

 As

-no proof of the supposed fact could be procured, the capitol had recourse to a monitory, or general information, in which the crime was
+no proof of the supposed fact could be

-were to be hanged for changing their religion: it recites also, that, when the
+of their children were to be hanged for changing their religion: it recites

-Protestants thus hang their children, they compel them to kneel, and one of the
+also, that, when the Protestants thus hang their children, they compel them to

-interrogatories was, whether any person had seen Antony Calas kneel before his
+kneel, and one of the interrogatories was, whether any person had seen Antony

-father when he strangled him: it recites likewise, that Antony died a Roman
+Calas kneel before his father when he strangled him: it recites likewise, that

-Catholic, and requires evidence of his catholicism.
+Antony died a Roman Catholic, and requires evidence of his Catholicism.

 But

-before this monitory was published, the mob had got a notion that Antony Calas
+before this monitory was published, the mob had got a notion that Antony Calas was the next day to have entered into the fraternity of the White Penitents.
+The

-of the White Penitents.
-The capitol therefore caused his body to be buried in
+capitol therefore caused his body to be buried in the

-service of the same kind for him.
+same kind for him.

 The capitol continued the persecution with unrelenting severity,